Sky TV boosts earnings, adds subscribers, reinstates dividend

 Again, growth in its Sky Sport Now and Neon streaming apps outpaced a decline in Sky box revenue.

-After Sky Sport price rise (and a Neon price rise announced after the full-year close), blamed on "rights inflation," record average revenue per user month was reported for both Sky box and streaming customers.
+After a Sky Sport price rise, blamed on "rights inflation" (and a Neon price rise announced after the full-year close), record average revenue per user month was reported for both Sky box and streaming customers.

 Sky flagged at its first half-result that its dividend would be re-instated.